J1 Teacher Exchange Program

 All Exchange Visitors are expected to return to their home country upon completion of their program in order to share their exchange experiences.

-Meet teaching eligibility standards in Texas
+3. Satisfies the teaching eligibility standards in Texas;

 ILTexas Exchange Visitor Teachers will be responsible for the following: